Find Affordable College Courses

 Texas Christian University did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a master’s degree.
 It came in at #7 on the list.
 TCU is a fairly large private not-for-profit school located in the city of Fort Worth.

-TCU did well in our overall quality rankings, too.
-It placed #4 on our Best Liberal Arts & Humanities Master’s Degree Schools in the Southwest Region list.
+TCU not only placed well in our value ranking, but it is also #4 on our Best Liberal Arts & Humanities Master’s Degree Schools in the Southwest Region list.

-Full Liberal Arts / Sciences & Humanities at Texas Christian University Report
+Read full report on Liberal Arts / Sciences & Humanities at Texas Christian University

-SMU excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Liberal Arts & Humanities Master’s Degree Schools in the Southwest Region list.
+In addition to its great value ranking, SMU is in the top 10% of all schools on our Best Liberal Arts & Humanities Master’s Degree Schools in the Southwest Region list.

 #9